lbarqueira/Front-end-Development-Resources/README.md

 [CSS Fonts](https://www.cssfontstack.com/) | A complete collection of web safe CSS font stacks. |
 [Color Picker Tool](https://www.0to255.com/) | 0to255 is a color tool that makes it easy to lighten and darken colors. |
 [Adobe Color](https://color.adobe.com/create/color-wheel) | Color wheel, a color palette generator. |
+[CSS Gradient](https://cssgradient.io/) | Free tool that lets you create a gradient background for websites.
+CSS gradient generator. |

 ### Stock Photos and Free Icons